wso2/docs-is/en/docs/setup/working-with-product-observability.md

 ####denylisting the threads

-Certain threads continuously print unnecessary logs.denylisting prevents the unwanted threads from printing logs thereby improving the readability of the logs.
+Certain threads continuously print unnecessary logs.Blacklisting prevents the unwanted threads from printing logs thereby improving the readability of the logs.

-Follow the steps below to configure threaddenylisting.
+Follow the steps below to configure thread denylisting.

 1. Open either of the following files in the
     `          <IS_HOME>/bin         ` directory on a command prompt.